alpeterson24/bloc-chat/README.md

 You can access the application [here](http://typesetter-colin-31387.netlify.com/).

-Sign in to create chat rooms and join in a conversation.
+Sign in to create chat rooms and join a conversation.